andigu/scaling/notes.md

 doubling embedding dimension vs doubling depth: depth wins -- this is nice anyways, because the training memory cost is linear in depth and quadratic in embedding dimension

+revision: increasing model power (e.g., depth or width) only results in wins *if* we can keep the batch size large enough.
+Experiments on d~13 shows resnet101 beating resnet50, etc in terms of convergence rate, but both have batch sizes that are very large (~thousands).
+But on d~19, we start to get limited by memory and resnet50 with downsampling in later layers (much lower memory pressure) beats resnet50 with no downsampling and resnet101 -- this is because the batchsize is much larger.
+So when we scale architecture, we need to ensure the batch size keeps up, otherwise we won't get the wins from scaling architecture.

 Takeaway: decoding with larger distance is not really the hard problem.
 The hard problem is training with deeper circuits.
 Solution: use deeper networks.
 This of course makes inference (and training, but who cares about training) slower by a factor proportional to the depth, but maybe distillation can help.